February 4, 2022

 What's Involved in Closing on a Home?

-Typically, a day or two before closing you'll have an opportunity to do a final walkthrough of the home to ensure any required upgrades or changes have been made and that there is no damage since you agreed to purchase the home.
+Typically, a day or two before closing, you'll have an opportunity to do a final walkthrough of the home.
+That way, you can ensure any required upgrades or changes have been made and that there is no damage since you agreed to purchase the home.